 See Appendix 1 for more information regarding different types of gastrostomy devices available.

 This guideline describes the management of the Freka gastrostomy which can be inserted as a percutaneous endoscopic gastrostomy (PEG) by General Surgery or Gastroenterology, or a radiologically inserted gastrostomy (RIG) by Interventional Radiology.
 When a 'button' gastrostomy device is described it refers to the Mic-key low profile feeding device.

 If a child or young person requires long-term enteral feeding support, ie longer than three months, insertion of a gastrostomy feeding device should be considered (Braegger et al, 2010).
 The device may also be necessary for children or young people who require decompression of the stomach, or in those who have non-compliance with drug therapy.

 There are a number of indications for gastrostomy feeding.
 These include:

-- children having high dose chemotherapy regimens (usually part of the oncology protocol), where they will develop mucositis and will not tolerate naso-gastric feeds
+- children or young people having high dose chemotherapy regimens (usually part of the oncology protocol), where they will develop mucositis and will not tolerate naso-gastric feeds

 - cystic fibrosis